CreatNatoy/ObstacleAssault-UE5/README.md

 # Obstacle Assault
 This is second small project where I acquaint myself with Unreal Engine 5 and C++.

-This is a small project where I acquaint myself with Unreal Engine 5.
 * C++ syntax
 * Blueprint child classes of C++
 * UE syntax at a script